ethan-l-chen-24/Morse-Code-Converter/README.md

 # Morse-Code-Converter

 This repo contains all of the code for my final project in ENGS 31 - Digital Electronics, 22X.
 My partner and I created a fully functioning keyboard-to-speaker morse code converter that runs on an FPGA.
+It uses UART protocol to interact between the Keyboard and computer, and SPI protocol to interact with the peripheral speaker.

 ![morse](https://user-images.githubusercontent.com/79673816/187173349-e47ed86f-ecba-49ba-9c77-9e1f327e368c.gif)